Graph Fairing Convolutional Networks for Anomaly Detection: Proposed Method

 where $\bm{\Theta}^{(\ell)}$ and $\widetilde{\bm{\Theta}}^{(\ell)}$ are learnable weight matrices, $\sigma(\cdot)$ is an element-wise activation function, $\bm{H}^{(\ell)}\in\mathbb{R}^{N\times F_{\ell}}$ is the input feature matrix of the $\ell$-th layer with $F_{\ell}$ feature maps for $\ell=0,\dots,L-1$.
 The input of the first layer is the initial feature matrix $\bm{H}^{(0)}=\bm{X}$.

 Note that in addition to performing graph convolution, which essentially averages the features of the immediate (i.e. first-order or 1-hop) neighbors of nodes, the layer-wise propagation rule of GFCN also applies a skip connection that reuses the initial node features, as illustrated in Figure~\ref{Fig:GFCN}.
 In other words, GFCN combines both the aggregated node neighborhood representation and the initial node representation, hence memorizing information across distant nodes.
 While most of the existing graph convolutions with skip connections~\cite{Keyulu:18,Bianchi:19} are based on heuristics, our graph fair convolution is theoretically motivated by implicit fairing and derived directly from the Jacobi iterative method.
+It is important to mention that the convolution operation in the proposed propagation rule involves aggregating information from a node's neighbors and combining it with the node's own features to produce a new set of features.
+As a result, the normalized adjacency matrix $\bm{D}^{-1/2}\bm{A}\bm{D}^{-1/2}$ is particularly useful in this context because it provides a way to normalize the aggregation of neighbor features, which helps avoid the problem of over-reliance on highly connected nodes.
+This normalization also helps make the convolution operation more stable and better conditioned, which can improve the convergence and generalization performance of our mode.
+The normalized adjacency matrix considers both the number of neighbors connected to a node and the number of neighbors connected to each of those neighboring nodes.

 In contrast to GCN-based methods which use a first-order approximation of spectral graph convolutions and a renormalization trick in their layer-wise propagation rules to avoid numerical instability, our GFCN model does not require any renormalization as the spectral radius of the normalized adjacency matrix is equal to 1, while still maintaining the key property of convolution as a neighborhood aggregation operator.
 Hence, repeated application of the GFCN's layer-wise propagation rule provides a computationally efficient convolutional process, leading to numerical stability and avoidance of exploding/vanishing gradients.
 It should also be pointed out that similar to GCN, the proposed GFCN model also does not require explicit computation of the Laplacian eigenbasis.
+In addition, the aggregation of GFCN with skip connections between the initial feature matrix and each hidden layer does not require filtered learning of the hidden layers.
+Skip connections are a mechanism that allows our model to directly pass on the information from the initial feature matrix (input) to the deeper hidden layers, thereby helping to retain the original node features to prevent loss of important information during the aggregation process.